ember-fastboot/fastboot-website/markdown/docs/user-guide.md

 FastBoot is a little different because, instead of being purely static, it renders HTML on the server and therefore needs more than just static hosting.
 We need to produce a build of the Ember app that's designed to work in Node rather than the browser.

-When you run `ember build`, your FastBooted app will produce differnet artifact sets in `dist/` and `dist/fastboot`.
+When you run `ember build`, your FastBooted app will produce different artifact sets in `dist/` and `dist/fastboot`.
 The artifacts in `dist` are client-side copies of your application that will be sent to all browsers that request your application.
-The artifacts in `dist/fastbot` are used by the FastBoot Server to SSR your page.
+The artifacts in `dist/fastboot` are used by the FastBoot Server to SSR your page.

 You can test that the process is working (and that your app is FastBoot-compatible) by running `ember fastboot`, which builds your app then starts up a local server.